I write classic "good vs evil" creative writing pieces with smart twists inspired by vintage action cinema, gaming, and heavy metal.

-While there is nothing wrong with sponsorships, my problem lies with the fact that the advertisers give the promoters special means to make their product look better for the camera while the reality is anything but.
+While there is nothing wrong with sponsorships, my problem lies with the fact that the advertisers give the promoters special means to make their product look better for the camera while reality is anything but.

-Endless Pity Party
+3. Endless Pity Party

-They not only damage the reputation of mental health, something that is already stigmatized and not taken as seriously as it should be but also, they put their audience in a tough spot where they either become his drones, ready to jump to his defense and keep the scam going or face said creator's wrath.
+They not only damage the reputation of mental health, something that is already stigmatized and not taken as seriously as it should be, but they also put their audience in a tough spot where they either become his drones, ready to jump to his defense and keep the scam going or face said creator's wrath.

 The manipulative trash people who engage in this also siphon emotional energy from their fanbase; stringing them along for years on end to a point where Stockholm Syndrome sets in.
 Like the e-beggars, these people see their fans as resource generators.

-In our mostly online times, we have to apply the same standards as we do offline where fully functioning adults begging their audience of mostly children should not be encouraged or supported.
+In our mostly online times, we have to apply the same standards as we do offline, e.g., fully functioning adults begging their audience of mostly children should not be encouraged or supported.
 What can the content creator himself learn from this?

-Well, not making their output a telethon and an endless pity party is the main lesson here; speaking for the entire Internet, we don't want hours of "thank you" messages nor do we care about your bills that you chose to not only skimp on but pawn off onto us.
+Well, not making their output a telethon and an endless pity party is the main lesson here.
+Speaking for the entire internet, we don't want hours of "thank you" messages nor do we care about your bills that you chose to not only skimp on but pawn off onto us.